adrianblynch/blocky/notes.md

 To optimise we could look at only updating single columns rather than all of the gird.

-I added a `clear()` mmethod to clear the DOM before rendering again.
+I added a `clear()` method to wipe the DOM before rendering again.
 Using `document.querySelector('#gridEl').innerHTML = ''` I'd have to look into possible memory leaks.

 ## There are bugs...